New People (political party): Criticism

-In the legislative assembly of Omsk Oblast, the New People party opposed the inclusion in the agenda of the next session of the issue of returning direct elections of mayors and heads of districts, although such an item was in their election program.
-At the same time, the party, before the elections to the State Duma of the VIII convocation, in its program spoke about the need to return direct elections, this was stated at the federal level by the leader of the New People, Alexey Nechayev.
-As the leader of the New People faction in the Legislative Assembly of Omsk Oblast, Ilya Smirnov, later explained, the faction opposed the inclusion of the Communist Party bill on the agenda, because the explanatory note to the bill stated that the bill would not require additional budget expenditures, while the mayoral elections cost money.
+In the Legislative Assembly of Omsk Oblast, New People party opposed including on the agenda of the next session the issue of returning direct elections of mayors and district heads, although such an item was in their election program.
+At the same time, before the elections to the State Duma of the 8th convocation, the party spoke in its program about the need to return direct elections, the leader of New People, Nechayev, stated this at the federal level.
+As Ilya Smirnov, leader of New People faction in the Legislative Assembly of Omsk Oblast, later explained, the faction opposed the inclusion of the CPRF bill on the agenda, because the explanatory note to the bill stated that the bill would not require additional budget expenditures, while the mayoral elections cost money.

+The initiative of Sardana Avksentyeva to allow the law of a constituent entity of the Russian Federation to take measures to regulate the number of certain species of animals without owners on the basis of a local referendum received resonance.
+A little over a week later, a different bill of all factions except the CPRF was introduced into the State Duma, with the participation of Avksentyeva and her party colleague, Georgy Arapov, supported by the Government.
+During the voting, New People party, with the exception of the co-authors of the supported bill (and Avksentyeva voted only in the first reading), opposed both initiatives.

+During the gubernatorial elections of Altai Krai scheduled for 8–10 September 2023, the New People candidate Vladislav Vakaev, who spent 20 million rubles on his campaign, withdrew his candidacy in mid-August and supported the current governor from United Russia, Viktor Tomenko.
+The regional branch of the party called the act of its nominee a betrayal.

 Sanctions

 In December 2022 the EU sanctioned New People in relation to the 2022 Russian invasion of Ukraine.